Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization: Related Work

-\textbf{Temporal Action Localization.} A large number of works have successfully tackled the task of action recognition \cite{niebles_eccv2010, simonyan_nips2014, densetraj} and Spatio-temporal localization of actions \cite{actionness, actiontubes, spoton, peng_eccv2016, saha_bmvc2016, soomro_cvpr2016}.
-Here, we briefly review some of the most influential works on temporal action localization.
-Traditional methods for temporal action localization have relied on the sliding-window-plus-classifier combination to produce predictions about the temporal boundaries of an activity \cite{duchenne_iccv2009, gaidon_cvpr2011, jain_cvpr2015, oneata_cvpr2014}.
+\textbf{Temporal Action Localization.} A large number of works have successfully tackled the task of action recognition \cite{caba_accv14,quo_vadis,niebles_eccv2010,simonyan_nips2014,densetraj} and spatio-temporal localization \cite{actionness,actiontubes,spoton,peng_eccv2016,saha_bmvc2016,soomro_cvpr2016}.
+Here, we briefly review some of the influential works in the realm of temporal action localization.
+Early methods have relied on the sliding-window-plus-classifier combination to produce the actions temporal boundaries \cite{duchenne_iccv2009,gaidon_cvpr2011,jain_cvpr2015,oneata_cvpr2014}.
 Recently, a series of works have explored the idea of action proposals to reduce the computational complexity incurred by sliding window-based approaches.
-Notably, Shou \etal \cite{scnn} introduce a carefully designed multi-stage system that can find regions of interest and classify these regions to produce the temporal action locations.
-Meanwhile, Caba Heilbron \etal \cite{sparseprop} propose a sparse learning framework to rank temporal segments based on its similarity to training samples.
-In the same spirit, Escorcia \etal \cite{daps} produce action proposals by exploiting the efficacy of Recurrent Neural Networks.
-Another line of research includes language models \cite{richard_cvpr2016} or action progression analysis \cite{shugao_cvpr2016} to produce action detections with high fidelity.
-More related to our work, Yeung \etal \cite{frameglimpses} introduce \textit{Frame Glimpses}, a method to predict the temporal bounds of an action by observing very few frames in the videos.
-Using Reinforcement Learning, their method can learn a policy to smartly jump through the video.
-Our model avoids the subtleties of such policies by exploiting ground truth depicting how humans sequentially annotate activities in videos.
-To the best of our knowledge, no previous approach has used this kind of information for action localization.
+Notably, Shou \etal \cite{scnn} introduce a multi-stage system that finds and classifies interest regions to produce temporal action locations.
+Meanwhile, Caba Heilbron \etal \cite{sparseprop} propose a sparse learning framework to rank a segment based on its similarity to training samples.
+In the same spirit, contemporary works \cite{sst,daps,turntap} produce action proposals by exploiting the effectiveness of deep neural networks.
+More recently, end-to-end methods have proven to boost the performance of two-stage approaches, demonstrating the importance of jointly optimizing the feature extraction and detection process \cite{sstad,res3d,rc3d,ssn}.
+Other researchers have used language models \cite{richard_cvpr2016}, action progression analysis \cite{shugao_cvpr2016,cdc}, and high-level semantics \cite{scc} to produce high-fidelity action detections.